-> Below are links to a guide to accessing US embassies.
-This guide is intended as a manual for lesbian, gay, bisexual and transgender (LGBT) activists and NGOs to help you understand how U.S. embassies work; how to call on U.S. diplomats to support your human rights goals; how to access U.S. support, including both technical and financial support; and how to frame requests in ways that will appeal to strategic U.S. priorities.
+Below are links to a guide to accessing US embassies.
+This guide is intended as a manual for minority activists and NGOs to help you understand how U.S. embassies work; how to call on U.S. diplomats to support your human rights goals; how to access U.S. support, including both technical and financial support; and how to frame requests in ways that will appeal to strategic U.S. priorities.

 This curriculum is intended to further thoughtful examination and responsible action among high school students about LGBT issues.
 Unlike other curricula, however, this discussion is not in the context of civil or political rights but in the broader context of human rights.
-These rights, as defined in the Universal Declaration of Human Rights, include, among others, the right to education, identity, security, assembly, expression, employment, health, and familyóall relevant to the current discussion of lesbian, gay, bisexual, and transgender rights.
+These rights, as defined in the Universal Declaration of Human Rights, include, among others, the right to education, identity, security, assembly, expression, employment, health, and family all relevant to the current discussion of minority rights.

 Protection International (2010)